zhushiyi23/docs/en/device_dev_guide/kernel/resource_sync/atomic_operation.md

 atomic_type atomic_fetch_and(atomic_type *object, atomic_type desired);
 ```

-## 5. Internal Implementation in Vela
+## V. Internal Implementation in Vela
 o avoid inconsistencies in atomic interface support across different toolchains, Vela provides a set of system-level implementations.
 When the toolchain does not support atomic operations, Vela's implementation of Atomic will be used as a substitute.
 For complete details, refer to the file [arch_atomic.c](https://github.com/open-vela/nuttx/blob/dev/libs/libc/machine/arch_atomic.c)
 Vela’s internal implementation mainly uses spinlocks to simulate atomic operations.
 It decomposes operations such as load, store, exchange, and CAS into different macros.
 For example, atomic_store, which has the following function prototype: